Speech Language Pathology, MS

 Prerequisite Coursework

-Before registering for the program, entering MS students receive descriptive materials about basic core science courses considered to be required preparation for the MS and required MS clinical core courses for which the department may accept comparable courses taken at the undergraduate level.
+Before registering for the program, entering MS students receive descriptive materials about basic core science courses considered to be required preparation for the MS and required MS clinical core courses.
+The department may accept comparable courses taken at the undergraduate level.
 Decisions about incorporating background coursework in these areas are made by the faculty advisor in consultation with the student and the instructors of the basic science or clinical core courses.
 Entering students must have completed the following courses or their equivalents.

 The Department of Communication Sciences and Disorders provides excellent preparation for a career as a speech language pathologist or audiologist.
 There continues to be a strong demand for professionals in these fields, and both speech pathology and audiology rank highly in "best job" surveys.